ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/initialconditions/index.rst

 COSMIC functions.
 Note that this returns two HDF5 tables, containing all the relevant parameters for the single stars and binaries.
-The two tables are linked, such that the ``Singles`` table contains all the single stars and binary centers of mass, as well as indicies pointing to the relevant binaries in ``Binaries``.
+The two tables are linked, such that the ``Singles`` table contains all the single stars and binary centers of mass, as well as indices pointing to the relevant binaries in ``Binaries``.

 .. ipython:: python
     :okwarning: